Minnett carries Missouri St. over S. Dakota St. 75-63 - NewsBreak

 Most Americans should be given the Pfizer or Moderna vaccines instead of the Johnson & Johnson shot that can cause rare but serious blood clots, U.S. health officials said Thursday.
 The strange clotting problem has caused nine confirmed deaths after J&J vaccinations — while the Pfizer and Moderna vaccines don’t...

-Jeffrey Epstein confidante Ghislaine Maxwell declined Friday to testify at her sex trafficking trial.
-“Your honor, the government has not proved its case beyond a reasonable doubt, and so there’s no reason for me to testify,” Maxwell said.
-With that, Maxwell’s defense team wrapped up its case after...
+Closing arguments in the closely-watched sex trafficking trial of Jeffrey Epstein confidante Ghislaine Maxwell got the green light to get underway Monday after she declined to take the stand in her own defense.
+“Your honor, the government has not proved its case beyond a reasonable doubt, and so there’s no...

-(CNN) — A Florida man who enthusiastically attacked police at the US Capitol on January 6 with a fire extinguisher, a wooden plank and a pole was sentenced to more than five years in prison on Friday, the longest sentence for a Capitol rioter thus far.
-Robert Scott Palmer...

 Pfizer said Friday it was changing plans and testing three doses of its COVID-19 vaccine in babies and preschoolers after the usual two shots didn’t appear strong enough for some of the children.
 Pfizer announced the change after a preliminary analysis found 2- to 4-year-olds didn’t have as strong...